AlisterBaroi/bubble-selection-sort/README.md

 ## bubbleselection-sort
-This is a cuple of simple python terminal programs that demonstrates the bubble sort and selection sort algorithms.
+These are a couple of simple python terminal programs that demonstrate the bubble sort and selection sort algorithms.
 This project is made by me, Alister Animesh Baroi, who reserves the coryright of this project.
 | File Name    | Algorithm      | Language   |
 | :--------:   | :--------:     | :--------: |